n123git/yw-cond/README.md

 | 1-2  | DataSize (`COND_LENGTH`) | uint16    |
 | 3    | ExtData (`STACK_PRM`)    | int8      |

-> Notes: ExtData can be simplified for functions to be the function count, and `02` for integer/float function parameters.
+> Notes: ExtData can be simplified for functions to be the function count as `READ_PARAM` is worth 1 within `STACK_PRM` calculation (although functions are their own subsection, as denoted by the CTYPE and therefore do not affect the `STACK_PRM` calculation for the main Cond) and `02` for integer/float function parameters.

 ### 6.1 Examples
 | CType      | Meaning                                                   |